rchakode/realopinsight/README.md

 RealOpInsight can be easily installed using one of the following methods:

 * Binaries for Ubuntu Server 16.04 LTS.
-* Docker image based on Ubuntu Server 16.04 LTS.
+* Docker -image based on Ubuntu Server 16.04 LTS.
 * Virtual machine images (Open Virtualization Format, OVF 2.0), a.k.a virtual machine image, based on Ubuntu Server 16.04 LTS.
 The appliance can be installed on VirtualBox, VMware, or any other OVA-compatible hypervisors.

 ## Installation via Docker